Jim Risch: Ethiopia

 On October 18, 2022, Risch criticized the Biden administration for hesitating to impose sanctions on the government of Ethiopia, where many atrocities and war crimes were committed in the Tigray War.
 He tweeted that Biden "must stop avoiding the use of sanctions in fear of offending and prioritize #humanrights".

 NATO

 In July 2024, Risch sponsored a report that advocated strengthening NATO and enhancing its planning for potential interference from the People's Republic of China.

 Sudan

-In October 2025, Risch condemned the massacre of civilians in Al-Fashir, Sudan.
+In October 2025, Risch condemned the massacre of civilians in El Fasher, Sudan.